agargaro/three.ez/README.md

 ## Questions?

-If you have questions or need assistance, you can create a post in the discussions section.
+If you have questions or need assistance, you can create a discussion in the appropriate section.